Bash7573/bash7573/README.md

 ## Hello welcome to my profile! 👋

 My name is Justin.
-I'm a UQ undergraduate studying B. Computer Science and I am interested in all things Programming and GIS.
+I'm a UQ undergraduate studying B. Computer Science and I am interested in all things Programming, CyberSec and GIS.

 - 🔭 I’m currently working on a portfolio website
 - 🌱 I’m currently learning ...